-Good news: today, there are methods, tools, and practices that allow you to improve the quality and depth of your data without ever violating GDPR.
-Even better, compliance becomes a competitive advantage: cleaner, more reliable, better-documented, and better-exploited data.
+The good news is that today there are methods, tools, and best practices that allow you to significantly improve the quality and depth of your data without ever violating GDPR requirements.
+Even better, compliance can become a competitive advantage: cleaner data, more reliable insights, better documentation, and stronger marketing performance.

-This expert HubSpot article guides you step by step to understand:
+In this article, if/else agency, a HubSpot expert agency, guides you step by step to understand:

-The goal: enable you to enrich your data in a high-performance, responsible, and 100% GDPR-compliant way.
+The goal: help you enrich your data in a way that is effective, responsible, and fully GDPR-compliant.

 Data enrichment consists of completing and improving the information already present in your CRM or marketing tools.
 The objective is to better segment, personalize, and qualify your prospects.
 Two approaches coexist.